De-quantisation of the Quantum Fourier Transform: Product-state De-quantisation

 {\bfseries Separable De-quantised QFT}\\ {\bfseries Input:} The $n$ two-component complex vectors $\vec{b_1}\vec{b_2}\dots \vec{b_{n}}.$\\ {\bfseries Output:} The $n$ transformed vectors $\vec{\hat{b}_1}\vec{\hat{b}_2}\dots \vec{\hat{b}_{n}}$. \begin{enumerate} \item Calculate $k$, $a_1 \dots a_k$ as in Theorem~\ref{thm:separableOutput} \item Calculate $r$, $\omega$ \item For $j=1$ to $k+1$: \item \quad Set $\vec{\hat{b}_{n-j+1}} = \oort \times \twoVec{\alpha_j + e^{\pi i \sum_{l=1}^{j-1} a_l/2^{j-l}}\beta_j}{\alpha_j - e^{\pi i \sum_{l=1}^{j-1} a_l/2^{j-l}}\beta_j}$ \item End For \item For $j=1$ to $n-k-1$: \item \quad Let $l=n-j+1$ \item \quad Set $\vec{\hat{b}_j}=\oort \times \twoVec{\alpha_l + \beta_l}{\alpha_l + \beta_l}$ \item End For \item For $j=1$ to $n$: \item \quad Set $\vec{\hat{b}_{n-j+1}}[1] = \omega \vec{\hat{b}_{n-j+1}}[1]$ \item \quad Set $\omega = \omega^2$ \item End For \end{enumerate}

-\begin{theorem} The \emph{Separable De-quantised QFT} algorithm correctly computes the transformed $n$-qubit state $\ket{\hat{\psi}_N} = F_N\ket{\psi_N}$, where $\ket{\psi_N}$ is separable and the $c$th component of $\ket{\hat{\psi}_N}$ is described by \eqref{eqn:factorisedQFTOuputS}, and does so in $O(n)$ time. \end{theorem} \begin{proof} The values of $k$ and $a_1\dots a_k$ can be found readily in $O(n)$ time by just checking each pair $\alpha_j, \beta_j$ too see which option, $a_j=0,1$, makes the first condition of Theorem~\ref{thm:separableOutput} true, and setting $a_j$ accordingly, until neither is true, at which point $k$ is found.
-Also, $r$ and $\omega$ are efficiently found by direct calculation.
-It remains to verify that the algorithm correctly produces the state
+\begin{theorem} The \emph{Separable De-quantised QFT} algorithm correctly computes the transformed $n$-qubit state $\ket{\hat{\psi}_N} = F_N\ket{\psi_N}$, where $\ket{\psi_N}$ is separable and the $c$th component of $\ket{\hat{\psi}_N}$ is described by \eqref{eqn:factorisedQFTOuputS}, and does so in $O(n)$ time. \end{theorem} \begin{proof} We first note that only one string $a_1\dots a_k$ can satisfy the first condition of Theorem~\ref{thm:separableOutput}: it is clear that only one value of $a_1$ satisfies it for $j=0$ and, for each subsequent $j\le k$, given $a_1 \dots a_{j-1}$ only one value of $a_j$ can satisfy the condition.
+The values of $k$ and $a_1\dots a_k$ can hence be found readily in $O(n)$ time by sequentially checking each pair $\alpha_j, \beta_j$ to see which option, $a_j=0,1$, makes the first condition of Theorem~\ref{thm:separableOutput} true, and setting $a_j$ accordingly.
+When neither is $a_j=0,1$ satisfies the condition we have found $k$.
+It is then evident that $r$ and $\omega$ can be efficiently found by direct calculation.